vippsas/vipps-order-management-api/vipps-order-management-api.md

 [`POST:/order-management/v2/{paymentType}/receipts/{orderId}`](https://vippsas.github.io/vipps-developer-docs/api/order-management#operation/postReceiptV2)

 This is the endpoint for sending receipt information.
 Receipt information is a combination of a list of orderLines, and a bottom line with sum and vat.
 An OrderLine is a description of each item present in the order.
-Detailed information about each property is available in the [swagger](https://vippsas.github.io/vipps-developer-docs/api/order-management#operation/postReceiptV2).
+Detailed information about each property is available in the [OpenAPI spec](https://vippsas.github.io/vipps-developer-docs/api/order-management#operation/postReceiptV2).
 A receipt is immutable and, once sent, cannot be overwritten.

 Example request: